rileyeaton-ubc/rileyeaton-ubc/README.md

 - For low-level system design and networking
 - Major interest in applying my skills to the field of aerospace and rocketry 🚀

-💻 Previous experience in web application design
+💻 Previous industry experience in web application design

 - Mostly backend, developing REST APIs
-- Large use of JavaScript, namely ES6
+- Heavy use of JavaScript, namely ES6
+- Emphasis on strict software engineering practices

 # ➕ Socials / Contact